This should be BP execs,

 This is NOT a matter for Congress, at this moment.
 This is a national emergency of nuclear proportions.
 This requires action from the Executive branch.
 We cannot abide the kind of Republican-versus-Democrat arguing that has perverted the legislative process for the past ten-plus years.
 Action is needed NOW!!!

-There are funds in the "stimulus package" that should be used for this --- on the basis of job creation and on the basis of avoiding another loss of confidence in the financial markets (a huge second dip).
+There are funds in the "stimulus package" (for the 2008 economic melt-down) that should be used for this --- on the basis of job creation and on the basis of avoiding another loss of confidence in the financial markets (a huge second dip).

 The use of chemical dispersants must stop immediately.
 These are poisons that are going to do even more harm to sea life.
 Furthermore, they are just going to make it harder to collect the oil from the water.